 Social media platforms are a powerful and free way to promote your course.
 Platforms like Facebook, Instagram, LinkedIn, and X (Twitter) allow you to reach a large audience with minimal effort.

-You can share engaging content, such as a short clip from one of your lessons, a behind-the-scenes video, or an infographic related to your topic.
+You can share engaging free content, such as a short clip from one of your lessons, a behind-the-scenes video, or an infographic related to your topic.

 Using hashtags like #OnlineLearning, #FreeCourses, or niche-specific tags can also help increase visibility.